- Diagnosis of schizophrenia using DSM-IV (295.xx).

 hematological, renal (including single kidney), hepatic, gastrointestinal, endocrine

-chronic bronchitis, mild emphysema or chronic obstructive pulmonary disease),
+(excluding chronic bronchitis, mild emphysema or chronic obstructive pulmonary

-dermatological, oncological, or neurological disease, excluding tardive dyskinesia but
+disease), dermatological, oncological, or neurological disease, excluding tardive

-including all forms of epilepsy (febrile convulsions in childhood acceptable).
-The
+dyskinesia but including all forms of epilepsy (febrile convulsions in childhood

-significant concurrent cardiovascular disease, including a history of uncontrolled
+cardiovascular disease or significant concurrent cardiovascular disease, including a

 - Clinically significant ECG abnormality